kristoferlund/ic-use-internet-identity/README.md

 ## Error Handling

-The library can throw several specific errors that you should handle:
+The library handles all errors through its state management system.
+You don't need try/catch blocks - simply monitor the `loginError` and `isLoginError` state:

 ```tsx
 import { useInternetIdentity } from "ic-use-internet-identity";